Using Natural Language Explanations to Rescale Human Judgments: Results

 Our approach consistently outperforms all other methods in terms of achieving the lowest MAE, indicating its ability to faithfully capture subtle nuances in human explanations when compared to alternative rescaling techniques.

 \textit{Overall} correlation is consistently high across all methods.
 However, since this includes all labels, the \textit{complete} and \textit{missing all} categories can distort the overall metric.
 We instead choose to focus on \textit{missing minor} and \textit{missing major} specifically, looking at the correlation within these more subjective labels.
 Notably, with our proposed method both correlation values, i.e., 0.45 for \textit{missing minor} and 0.20 for \textit{missing major} are similar to the correlation values observed among experts, as shown in Table \ref{tab:gt_corr}.

-Note, that while \textsc{MSH} is able to get a higher correlation value than our baselines it also leads to a high MAE, even though this is the criterion it was optimized for.
+While \textsc{MSH} gets a higher correlation value than our baselines it also leads to a high MAE, even though this is the criterion it was optimized for.
 Note that \textsc{Static} and \textsc{Avg EBR} do not produce rankings within these categories, and therefore are not evaluated in this setting.

 \paragraph{How important is the rubric?} Table \ref{tab:corr_with_gt} shows the usefulness of the rubric.
 EBR with rubric consistently achieves lower MAE and higher correlation, across all labels and for \textit{missing minor} and \textit{missing major}.